 History of Natural Language Processing (NLP)

 The field of NLP comes from a field called Machine Translation (MT).
 Machine Translation is the study of how to algorithmically translate one language to another.
-One of the first people to work in Machine Translation a Persian intellectual named Al-Kindi (circa 801 AD - 873 AD).
+One of the first people to work in Machine Translation was a Persian intellectual named Al-Kindi (circa 801 AD - 873 AD).
 Al-Kindi was born in a city named Kufa but was educated in Bagdad.
 He was a prominent figure in the Grand Library of Bagdad.
 This was a public academy and the intellectual center of Bagdad during the Islamic Golden Age.
 Several Abbasid caliphs appointed Al-Kindi to oversee the translation of Greek scientific and philosophical texts into the Arabic language.
 Al-Kindi developed various methods to do this.
 These methods relied on the frequency of the characters that were used in the texts.
 He developed techniques for systematic language translation including, but not limited to: cryptanalysis, frequency analysis, probability theory, and statistics, all of which are used in modern machine translation.

-In 1623 when Rene Descartes (and others) proposed an artificial universal language; in this language, equivalent ideas in different languages would share the same symbol.
+In 1623, Rene Descartes (and others) proposed an artificial universal language; in this language, equivalent ideas in different languages would share the same symbol.
 Both Leibniz and Descartes put forward proposals for codes which would relate words between languages.
 Of course, all these proposals were purely theoretical, and none of them resulted in the development of an actual algorithm for language translation.
-During the mid-1930s when the first patents for ”translating machines” were applied for.
-One proposal by Georges Antsrouni was simply an automatic bilingual dictionary using paper tape.
+During the mid-1930s when the first patents for ”translating machines” were applied for, one proposal by Georges Antsrouni was simply an automatic bilingual dictionary using paper tape.
 Paper tape was a form of data storage that consisted of a long strip of paper in which holes were punched.
 Paper tape was used mostly during the 19th and 20th centuries.
 They were effective with teleprinter communication as input for computers of the 1950s and 1960s, and later as a storage medium for minicomputers and CNC machine tools.
 Another proposal was made by Peter Troyanski, a Russian who included a bilingual dictionary, and a method for dealing with grammatical roles between languages based on Esperanto.

 Esperanto was the most widely spoken constructed international auxiliary language.
 It was created by a Polish ophthalmologist called Ludwik Lejzer Zamenhof in 1887.
 The purpose of this universal language Esperanto was to create a flexible language that would serve as a universal second language to foster world peace, international understanding, and to build a ”community of speakers”.
 Peter Troyanski’s proposal was a system that was separated into three stages.
 The first stage consisted of a native-speaking editor in the source language to organize the words into their logical forms and to exercise the syntactic functions.
 A logical form of a syntactic expression is a precisely specified semantic version of that expression in some formal system.
 Think of this first stage as tokenization for BERT.
 The second stage of Troyanski’s proposal was for the machine (such a machine did not exist when this proposal was initially made) to translate these logical forms into the target language.
 Stage three required a native-speaking editor to normalize this output.
 This system did not become relevant on a big scale until the 1950s when computers became widely utilized.